lensfun/lensfun/docs/man/lensfun-add-adapter.1.rst

 the lens.
 It also contains a comprehensive database of cameras and lenses together with their characteristics to be able to apply automatic corrections of images taken with these devices.
-Lensfun is used by darktable, digiKam, Hugin, rawstudio, GimpLensfun, UFRaw, and others.
+Lensfun is used by darktable, digiKam, rawstudio, GimpLensfun, UFRaw, and others.

 Lensfun contains information about lens mounts of cameras and available mounts for lens models.
 This way, the calling application can offer the user a list